Reactive Dog Classes

 About this Class:

-Does your dog lunge, bark, growl, or overreact to dogs, people, or other stimuli?
 Our online class will teach you how to handle the difficult situations that arise when you live with or walk a reactive dog.
-It consists of six online webinars, and is designed to help your reactive dog become more focused and confident.
+Learn techniques and strategies to help your dog become more focused and confident.
 Registration in the course also includes access to a Facebook discussion group where you can pose specific questions about you and your dog.

-This class is not only good for dogs that react to other dogs; it is also the only option for dogs that are reactive to people, including those coming into your home, dogs that have caused serious injury to others, or dogs spooked by trucks, balloons, bikes, or other indoor or outdoor triggers.
+This online class is not only good for dogs that react to other dogs; it is also the only option for dogs that are reactive to people, including those coming into your home, dogs that have caused serious injury to others, or dogs spooked by trucks, balloons, bikes, or other environmental triggers.

 See the Results: